osc-cam/OATs/README.md

 * [TeX Live](https://www.tug.org/texlive) or another LaTeX installation containing the TikZ package
 * [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit) (a portable version of PDFtk for Windows is included in OATs, so Windows users can ignore this dependency)

+#### PDFtk on Ubuntu 18.04

+PDFtk is not available from the official Ubuntu 18.04 repositories.
+See https://askubuntu.com/a/1028983 for installation instructions.

 ## Installation

 Simply clone or download this Github repository (C:\Users\<<your CRSid>>\OATs is the recommended installation path).